bariscicek/alacritty-theme-switcher/README.md

 # alacritty-theme-switcher

-Simple script to change your alacritty terminal theme
+Simple script to change your alacritty terminal theme.

 ## Usage